The co-op bookstore for avid readers

 Karen Tei Yamashita

-The story of an idealistic band of Japanese immigrants, who arrive in Brazil in 1925 to carve a utopia out of the jungle.
-The dream of creating a new world, the cost of idealism, the symbiotic tie between a people and the land they settle, and the changes demanded by a new generation, all collide in this multigenerational saga.
+The story of a band of Japanese immigrants who arrive in Brazil in 1925 to carve a utopia out of the jungle.
+The dream of creating a new world, the cost of idealism, the symbiotic tie between a people and the land they settle, and the changes demanded by a new generation all collide in this multigenerational saga.

 Book Details